Category Archives: Photo

 Madeira is a stunning island in the Atlantic Ocean, located about 500 km to the west of Morocco.
 Its often called the Island of Eternal Spring because of the mild climate year-round, with temperatures averaging around 20° C, making it a perfect year-round destination.
 Its lush landscapes, dramatic cliffs, and jagged mountains form an exciting backdrop to this volcanic island.

 Madeira’s history dates back to the early 15th century when Portuguese explorers, led by João Gonçalves Zarco, discovered it.
 Over the centuries, Madeira grew as a hub for sugarcane production, and later, a popular port for European trade.
 Today, the island is famous for its fortified Madeira wine, which is produced using a unique aging process.
-It also produce Rom and they also export a lot of bananas.
+Madeira also produce Rom and export a lot of bananas but only to Portugal.
+Because of its small size, it does not correspond to the European criteria, and therefore cannot be exported to other European countries, which is a real shame because it is very tasty

 The island is crisscrossed by Levadas – water channels that date back to the 16th century.
 Initially built to move water from the mountains to the fields below.
 These days the Levadas serve as pathways for hiking through lush forests, past cascading waterfalls, and over towering cliffs.
 Some of the most popular hikes include the Levada do Caldeirão Verde, which weaves through the Laurisilva forest (an UNESCO World Heritage site), and the challenging Levada do Rei, offering panoramic views of the island’s rugged interior.